Rational constitutive law for the viscous stress tensor in incompressible two-phase flows: Derivation and tests against a 3D benchmark experiment: Local vs spatially filtered one-fluid representation of two-phase flows

 In \eqref{Eq: NS1}-\eqref{Eq: NS2}, $\mathbf{V}$ and $P$ denote the velocity and pressure fields, respectively, $\rho$ is the local density of the two-phase medium, $\mathbf{T}$ its viscous stress tensor, $\mathbf{f_I}$ is the capillary force per unit volume acting on the interface, and $\mathbf{g}$ denotes a possible external body force, such as gravity.
 Assuming no phase change, the shape and topology of the interface are determined by the evolution of a function $C$ governed by the transport equation

 The exact definition of $C(\mathbf{x},t)$ depends on the specific FGM under consideration.
 In Front Tracking and Immersed Boundary Methods \cite*{Unverdi92, Tryggvason01, Mittal05, Griffith20, Verzicco23}, $C$ is a singular indicator function which is zero except at the interface, and is usually referred to as the interface Dirac function.
 In contrast, in VOF methods \cite*{Hirt81, Scardovelli99, Prosperetti07,Tryggvason11,Popinet18} $C$ is an indicator function characterizing the presence of one of the fluids (hereinafter chosen to be fluid 1), while in Level Set methods $C$ is a signed distance function which is zero on the interface itself \cite*{Sussman94, Sethian96, Sethian03,Gibou18}.
-The simplest way to define the physical properties characterizing the two-phase medium at a given point $\mathbf{x}$ of the flow is to express them with the aid of the local value of $C(\mathbf{x},t)$.
-This is why the density $\rho$ is usually defined as
+The physical properties characterizing the two-phase medium at a given point $\mathbf{x}$ of the flow may be expressed with the aid of the local value of $C(\mathbf{x},t)$.
+In particular, the density $\rho$ is defined as